nhsx/il-magic-scanner/README.md

 ### Physical Shell: the Mk1

-The FreeCAD design for the Mk1 physical shell is [here](TODO).
-As you can imagine for a quick project like this, the project layout isn't necessarily the cleanest, but there are a couple of features it's worth pulling out.
+Unfortunately the licensing situation in this project doesn't let me share the CAD model itself, but you can see a render of it [here](TODO).
+The reason is that the CAD model has a dependency on some third party .step files that I don't have a licence to distribute.
+When I get a chance to come back and clean up the dependencies I will be able to share the FreeCAD document, but until then, this is the best I can do.

+There are a couple of things to note about the design of the mk1, both good and bad.

-##### 1. The Trigger Mechanism
+#### 1. The Trigger Mechanism

 I needed a button press to trigger taking the photo and processing it.
 In my first version I thought it best to hide the button and see if I